 Record the livestock code from the respondent booklet that relates to the commodity identified in Column 1.
+This should be done by the enumerator despite the questionnaire saying for office use only.

 Column 3 - Market Value of Commodities under contract on Jan.
-1, 2006 V1 only
+1, 2007 V1 only

-Record the estimated market value of all this operation's commodities from 2005, and previous years that were placed on contractee operations and were still under contract as of January 1, 2006.
+Record the estimated market value of all this operation's commodities from 2006, and previous years that were placed on contractee operations and were still under contract as of January 1, 2007.